Calm1403/School-Notes/README.md

   Topic Format:

   Topics in the documents are structured, they start off with the name of topic followed by a colon, then indented text discussing the topic to which the indented text relates, and this structure applies to sub topics or asides within those topics.

   Even this read file adheres to the structure.

   Text Width:

   I try to keep the paragraph width relatively small, so it's convieniant to read while split screening, but note that I don't manage the actual width of the text; it's purely eye balled, although I may begin to enforce it if it's really an issue.

   Command Format:

   When writing commands, I always introduce the command at a high level with a brief description then indent the command below that text describing the command to  which the command relates, like so:

     ~$ echo -e "\x1b[1;31mI'm gonna die! :("; sudo rm -rf /* --no-preseve-root \
         # Init, you should SIGINT (9) yourself now!

   And then I write text bellow it to explain it in more detail, typically;
-    the command above it how to destroy a linux box with a managed root directory, so don't execute it :)
+  the command above iS how to destroy a linux box with a managed root directory, so don't TRY execute it :)